paezha/Reproducible-Research-Workflow/Session-05-Data-Management-Plans/README.md

 ### Activity

-1. Define a Best Practice Document to guide your work (submit to Antonio and Krysha)
-2. Complete the Portage DMPAssistant for your project and share with your supervisor, Antonio and Krysha for feedback via the DMPAssistant Share tools.
+1. Create documentation for your project data using the requirements for the[ Elsevier Data in Brief submissions](https://www.elsevier.com/journals/data-in-brief/2352-3409/guide-for-authors) as a guide.
+Note the [Data in Brief at a Glance](https://www.elsevier.com/__data/promis_misc/Data%20in%20Brief%20Article%20at%20a%20Glance%20illustration.pdf) gives a nice overview of what is needed and the template can be used to develop the document.
+Put your work in your course GitHub repository and notify instructors when ready for review.

 ### Suggested readings